‘Dangerous scenario unfolding’ in Southern California from potent storm lashing the entire state

 “A dangerous scenario is unfolding, with widespread and significant impacts from flash flooding and debris flows expected,” the Weather Prediction Center said about areas near and north of Los Angeles as the downpours arrived Wednesday morning.

+- New evacuation warning for Wrightwood: The San Bernardino County Sheriff issued an evacuation warning for the community of Wrightwood, northeast of Los Angeles, Wednesday morning due to a mud and debris flow threat.
+Video posted by the county Fire Department showed heavy flooding in the area that made Highway 2 impassable.

+- Man rescued on Los Angeles River: The Los Angeles Fire Department rescued a man trapped in a small drainage tunnel on the Los Angeles River in the Winnetka neighborhood during heavy rain Wednesday morning.
+Two other people in the area were also moved out of the danger zone, the department said.
+The fire department has deployed teams to two river rescue incidents as of early Wednesday afternoon, the mayor’s office said.

-Strong winds and heavy rain were already blasting Northern California this morning, including the Bay Area, where a wind gust up to 108 mph was clocked in the northern hills.
-Around 140,000 homes and businesses have lost power in the state, according to PowerOutage.us.
+- Thousands without power amid high winds: Strong winds and heavy rain blasted Northern California this morning, including the Bay Area, where a wind gust up to 108 mph was clocked in the northern hills.
+Wind gusts have topped 90 mph in multiple spots across Southern California’s San Gabriel Mountains.
+Around 110,000 homes and businesses have lost power in the state, according to PowerOutage.us.

+- Chain controls in effect for I-80: The snowy side of this storm is now ramping up in the Sierra Nevada.
+Requirement 2 chain controls are in effect for Interstate 80, which means chains or traction devices are required on all vehicles except those with four-wheel or all-wheel drive that also have snow-tread tires.

 Rare high risk on Christmas Eve